Future Exhibition Venue Enquiries ....

-Upcoming 2013 Tapestry Exhibitions: across Scotland again and then to Bayeux
+2013 Tapestry Exhibitions again held across Scotland ... and then to Bayeux

-The first major exhibition will run over Easter at New Lanark Mills World Heritage Centre from 12th March/ 9th April and from April 22nd/ 24th it will be at Pinkie House where the Prince stayed the night after his Victory.
-Immediately after that it moves to Paisley Thread Mill Museum, Anchor Mill, from April 27th/ May 4th.
-The Tapestry will also be exhibited for the duration of the 2013 3 Harbours Festival at Prestonpans Community Centre from 1st to 8th June [Sunday excepted].
-Thereafter it will be at Inverness Museum & Arts Gallery from June 14th/ 29th and at Kingussie's Iona Gallery from July 6th/ July 29th.
+The first major exhibition ran over Easter at New Lanark Mills World Heritage Centre from 12th March/ 9th April and from April 22nd/ 24th it was at Pinkie House where the Prince stayed the night after his Victory.
+Immediately after that it moved to Paisley Thread Mill Museum, Anchor Mill, from April 27th/ May 4th.
+The Tapestry then exhibited for the duration of the 2013 3 Harbours Festival at Prestonpans Community Centre from 1st to 8th June [Sunday excepted].
+It was at Inverness Museum & Arts Gallery from June 14th/ 29th and at Kingussie's Iona Gallery from July 6th/ July 29th.

-2012: Touring Continues to France and across Scotland
+2012: Touring Continued to France and across Scotland

 Widescale touring and associated fund raising for the Tapestry's permanent home in Prestonpans continued apace.
 Exhibitions began at Cockenzie House 11th/ 19th February and saw a second visit to Paxton House from March 21st/ April 18th including Alan Breck Re-enactments over Easter.
 The first visit to France was a great success arranged by Jean Caevar at the Hippodrome of Pornichet/ St Nazaire -from whence the Prince sailed in 1745 from April 29th/ May 6th.
 It made a swift return for a weekend at Prestonpans Town Hall on May 19th/ 20th when HM's Lord High Commissioner of the Church of Scotland was amongst the visitors.
 By popular demand there was a return to St Mary's Cathedral in Edinburgh from June 4th to August 31st including the Edinburgh Festival.
 During the annual re-enactments of the battle the tapestry was exhibited at Prestongrange Heritage Museum alongside the injured skull of redcoat Captain Clarke.
 The final months saw the tapestry at Corby's Grampian Club from November 25th/ 30th in support of the new sister artwork, The Scottish Diaspora Tapestry and a brief appearance of the title panel ar Swakestone Bridge near Derby in early December.